Cobham's thesis: Limitations

 All three are related and are general complaints about analysis of algorithms, but they particularly apply to Cobham's thesis, since it makes an explicit claim about practicality.
-Under Cobham's thesis, a problem for which the best algorithm takes n200 instructions is considered feasible, and a problem with an algorithm that takes 20.00001 n instructions infeasible—even though one could never solve an instance of size n = 2 with the former algorithm, whereas an instance of the latter problem of size n = 106 could be solved without difficulty.
+Under Cobham's thesis, a problem for which the best algorithm takes n200 instructions is considered feasible, and a problem with an algorithm that takes 20.00001n instructions infeasible—even though one could never solve an instance of size n = 2 with the former algorithm, whereas an instance of the latter problem of size n = 106 could be solved without difficulty.
 In fields where practical problems have millions of variables (such as operations research or electronic design automation), even O(n3) algorithms are often impractical.

 A separate consideration is that in many cases, one is often content with approximate solutions if an exact solution cannot be found.
-For example, the traveling salesman problem is widely suspected to be unsolvable exactly in polynomial time (it is NP-hard), but good solutions can be obtained in polynomial time with methods such as the Christofides algorithm.
+For example, the travelling salesman problem is widely suspected to be unsolvable exactly in polynomial time (it is NP-hard), but good solutions can be obtained in polynomial time with methods such as the Christofides algorithm.